 Once again, the Ink Business Preferred℠ Credit Card is a credit card so you don't have to pay off the balance each month.
 This relatively new business card also offers the rare perk of cellular telephone coverage for the primary line on the account as well as any employee phones on the same account as long as the bill is paid with your Ink Business Preferred℠ Credit Card each month.

 The first thing the stands out about the Bank of America® Business Advantage Cash Rewards Mastercard® credit card is that there is no annual fee.
-The card also offers 0 percent APR for the first nine billing cycles, so this is a good card for a business with a big purchase coming up or perhaps for an entrepreneur with some start-up costs on the horizon.
+The card also offers 0 percent APR for the first nine billing cycles (then, 12.24% - 22.24% Variable APR on purchases), so this is a good card for a business with a big purchase coming up or perhaps for an entrepreneur with some start-up costs on the horizon.

 The introductory offer isn't as generous as the American Express card, but you don't have to spend much to take advantage of the offer with the Bank of America card.
 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers a $200 statement credit after $500 in purchases within 60 days of the account opening.